sam-min/JR-Counselling-Scheduler/README.md

 ## JR Clinical Counselling - Scheduling App

 - Smriti has created an application for her aunt, Jyoti Rana.
-- She is an independent Clinical Counsellor in British Columbia, Canada.
+- She is a Registered Clinical Counsellor in private practice in British Columbia, Canada.
 - The project is a unique application that serves as a tool that JR Clinical Counselling can use to track their clients and appointments.
 - Scheduling app for a Clinical Counsellor to maintain the appointments’ date and time.
 - Allows the admin to add new appointments, make changes in time and date, view them in an ordered manner and delete appointment slots.